choderalab/fluorescence-assay-manuscript/README.md

 - `analysis/` - Here all the data is analyzed using either just a `rawdata` plotting script or the `bayes`ian methods that require [assaytools](https://github.com/choderalab/assaytools).
 - `data/` - This is where the raw data is.
 There is also a table here defining what experiments we have and haven't done.
 - `manuscript/` - This is where the manuscript is.
+- `SI/` - This is where the data, analysis scripts, and figures for the SI are.